BillJr99/Ursinus-CS173/_pages/Activities/activity-testing.md

       title: Choosing Unit Tests
       questions:
         - What's wrong with this code? (there is more than one answer!)
-        - How many calls would you make to `triangleArea` before you decide that it is "passing?"
+        - How many calls would you make to <code>triangleArea</code> before you decide that it is "passing?"
 What paramter inputs would you supply to those calls?
     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
         import java.util.Random;